cknduo/autobio-adventure-api/README.md

 ```
 create a new MongoDB database called 'adventure'

+in server.js:
-in server.js      uncomment  // require('./model/adventure') to load the scenes into the database
+  uncomment  // require('./model/adventure') to load the scenes into the database
   then comment this out again to prevent duplicating all the scenes this collection

 npm install
 npm start

 play the game

-once you add a player, the 'users' collection is auto created in the database, run db.getCollection('users').createIndex({"name:"text"},{unique:true}) in Robo3T
+once you add a player, the 'users' collection is auto created in the database
+in Robo3T, run db.getCollection('users').createIndex({"name:"text"},{unique:true})
 this prevents player duplicates in your database